15-20 July 2024

 Panel and Q&A: Mukulika Banerjee (LSE), Tyler Zoanni (Bremen)

-Moderation: Lipin Ram (Bremen)
+Chair: Lipin Ram (Bremen)

 Workshop & Discussion: Mukulika Banerjee (LSE), Tyler Zoanni (Bremen)

-Moderation: Lipin Ram (Bremen)
+Chair: Lipin Ram (Bremen)

 Lunch & Leisure Time